SCOPE OF THIS CHAPTER

-The Panel must also have one, and may have two, Vice Chairs, who are not necessarily independent of the adoption agency and who are also appointed by the ATV Service Lead.
+The Panel must also have Vice Chairs, who are not necessarily independent of the adoption agency and who are also appointed by the ATV Service Lead.

 The Agency Decision Maker on adoption matters must not be included on the Central List, see Section 5, Agency Decision Maker.

-The agency should decide how many people should sit at each Adoption and Permanence Panel meeting, provided that there is a quorum of 5 which must include the Chair or Vice Chair, one of the social worker representatives and at least one independent member (who may be the Chair).The Panel Advisor, with the help of the Panel Administrator, will select those members of the Central List who are available on the Panel date, and will consider asking Panel members who may already know the case from a previous Panel meeting, as well as any requirements in terms of expertise for the cases on the agenda.
-For example, when approval as a foster carer is also being considered, it would be required that Panel members with experience in fostering would be utilised.
+The agency will decide how many people should sit at each Adoption Panel meeting, provided that there is a quorum of five which must include the Chair or Vice Chair, one of the social worker representatives and at least one independent member (who may be the Chair).The Panel Advisor, with the help of the Panel Administrator, will select from those members of the Central List who are available on the Panel date taking into account Panel members who may already know the case from a previous Panel meeting as well as any specific requirements in terms of expertise for the cases on the agenda.

 2.1 Appointments to the Central List